evidence-dev/evidence/sites/docs/pages/core-concepts/formatting/index.md

 ### Example

 In the below example, we return a value from a calculation.
-In this situtation we cannot use the `Value` component, which only accepts a single row.
+In this situation we cannot use the `Value` component, which only accepts a single row.
 Instead we use the `Format` function to format the result.

 ````markdown